disclaimer

 According to the Colorado Open Records Act, criminal records are accessible to state residents.
 Although the purpose of the law is to ensure transparency in public agencies, the public disclosure of some records long after conviction and sentence requirements are satisfied may be counterproductive.
 Some of the negative impacts of having an open criminal record may include:

-To avoid these, arrested or convicted persons in Colorado may seal or completely erase (expunge) their criminal history.
-According to §§ 24–72–701—24–72–708 of the Colorado Revised Statutes, persons acquitted and convicted of crimes such as traffic violations, DUI, and juvenile-related crimes may expunge their criminal records.
+To avoid these consequences, individuals who have been arrested or convicted in Colorado may take steps to seal or completely erase (expunge) their criminal record.
+According to §§ 24–72–701—24–72–708 of the Colorado Revised Statutes, individuals acquitted or convicted of crimes such as traffic violations, DUI, and juvenile-related offenses may expunge their criminal records.
 Other criminal records, including sexual offenses, child pornography, and other violent crimes, are not eligible for expungement.

 The Difference Between Sealing and Expunging Criminal Records